cynthialmy/cynthialmy.github.io/_posts/2025-11-02-eu-customs.md

 Even low-value exemptions, such as the €150 de minimis rule for small consignments, enable cost avoidance in high-frequency direct-to-consumer logistics.

-Collectively, these mechanisms can unlock 3–8% of landed cost optimization - equivalent to several million euros annually for mid-market firms.
+Collectively, these mechanisms can unlock 3–8% of landed cost optimization, equivalent to several million euros annually for mid-market firms.

 The opportunity exists.
-The problem is execution - customs optimization today requires deep expertise, structured data, and operational discipline.
+The problem is execution, customs optimization today requires deep expertise, structured data, and operational discipline.
 Most companies lack all three.

 ---